 If a tree is larger (between 10 and 20 cm in diameter), the safest way to cut it down is to use a “gob” or “wedge” cut.
 This technique enables a tree to be felled in a particular direction by effectively creating a hinge.
 We remove any side shoots that remain on the stump, to ensure that it doesn’t grow back, and then brash the trunk.
 This involves cutting off the branches to get the trunk as close to the ground as possible, enabling it to rot down quicker.
 This also makes the site safer and easier to cross in future years.
 Brash and trunks can be moved into drainage ditches, which helps to fill them up, and also means the wood doesn’t smother as much ground flora.

 Another technique that we use is ring- barking, also known as girdling.
 This is the removal of a strip of bark from around the entire circumference of the trunk of a tree.
 It results in the death of wood tissue above the damage and, eventually, after a number of months, or even years, kills the whole tree.
-We use this quick and relatively easy technique on trees that are too large for us to fell by hand, for example in the Dalreichart plantation on our Conservation Estate at Dundreggan.
-Removing lodgepole pine and Sitka spruce to help return this site to native forest is one of our major ongoing projects.
+We use this quick and relatively easy technique on trees that are too large for us to fell by hand, for example in the Dalreichart plantation on at Dundreggan.
+Removing lodgepole pine and Sitka spruce to help return this site to native forest is an ongoing project.

 Due to the extent of non-native trees across our Core Area, removing them will remain a very important aspect of our work in the years ahead.
 Returning to a site a few years after it has been cleared and seeing native trees such as Scots pine, birch and rowan pushing through the soil is incredibly satisfying, and we look forward to seeing more and more young native forests starting to take root as a result of this work in the coming years.